glensmall/SQL-Live-Monitor/README.md

 # Download

-This version 1.34 is builf for .net 4.0 [SQL Live Monitor](app/SQLMonitor.zip)
+This version 1.34 is build for .net 4.0 [SQL Live Monitor](app/SQLMonitor.zip)